saramasarone/enrich_omics/README.md

 # ApplePy
-Python wrapper for EnrichR and OpenTargets API
+Python wrapper for EnrichR and OpenTargets API.
+Allows for visualisation of pathways enriched and disease associated to a given target or disease

 ## EnrichR
 - Choose from all EnrichR libraries (Transcription, Pathways, Drugs, etc).
 Default library is "KEGG_pathways_2021"